sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 The targets of an active moiety are described in the <target> tag.
 It contains all the data about the targeted residual concentration, peak concentration and mean concentration.
 The structure is as follows:

+..
+This example does not show times nor the mic

 .. literalinclude:: drug_description/examples/target_example.xml
 	:language: xml